Department: Food Service (Non-Exempt)

 - Knowledge of safe and sanitary operation of kitchen equipment

-The Cook II shall assume the following job responsibilities:
+The Cook I shall assume the following job responsibilities:

-- Ensure that the kitchen is maintained in a manner prescribed by The Bureau of Prisons.
+- Maintain the kitchen in a manner expected by the Bureau of Prisons.

-- Ensuring that dining room tables & chairs are clean
+- Ensuring that dining room and tables & chairs are clean

 - Log any variance between established menus and actual meals.